-But although old famous buildings are not here we do have a few that impress most folks, if not by the architecture then by their short but interesting history.
+But although really old really famous buildings are not scattered around we do have a few that impress most folks.
+If not by the architecture then by their short but interesting history.

 There is little doubt as to the most visible and symbolic building in Reykjavik city.
 That would be Hallgrímskirkja church.

 Hallgrimskirkja church, Church of Hallgrimur, is not only one of the highest buildings in Iceland at 73 meters but it also sits on top of the highest hill in central Reykjavik.
 Which means it towers over most anything else in the city and on a fair day can be seen from far away.

 Although construction of this largest church in Iceland started way back in 1945 it took quite some time to put on the finishing touches due to lack of funds.
 The church was not finally completed and consecrated until 1986.
 Funnily enough, by the time they finished the oldest part of the building was already showing signs of wear and tear.
 It was partly closed for a few years after completion while repairs were done.